Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 Essential Episodes: I would argue all of them since it only managed a total of 49 episodes (vs. TZ‘s 156).
 The Nerdist offers these seven as the best examples or the original series.

-Revival: The Outer Limits returned to television in 1995 and had a seven season run that started on Showtime and ended on the Sci Fi Channel for its last two years.
+Revival: The Outer Limits returned to television in 1995 and had a seven season run that started on Showtime and then moved to the Sci Fi Channel for its last two years.
 While the revival was well received and delivered some classic episodes of its own, it has never achieved the legendary status of the original series.
-There are currently talks of a revival of the franchise on the big screen, though there has not been much movement on the front of late.
+There are currently talks of another revival of the franchise on the big screen, though there has not been much movement on the front of late.

 Did You Know?
 The original title for the show was “Please Stand By”.
 However, due to heightened tensions in the country with the Cuban Missile Crisis at its peak, the network felt that might cause panic if those word appeared on the screen to start the show.